ironwolf86/Pixel-3-Root/README.md

 ```
 adb.exe reboot bootloader
 ```
 10. Once you're on the bootloader menu, you'll now have to switch to using fastboot command to communicate with your device.
-To unlock the Pixel 3's bootloader, enter the following command:
+To unlock the Pixel 3's bootloader, enter the following command: -***THIS WILL WIPE YOUR DEVICE!!***
 ```
 fastboot.exe flashing unlock
 ```